oracle-livelabs/adb/shared/adb-speaks-human/sqlfw/sqlfw.md

 - A target database that is Oracle Database 23ai

 ## Task 1: Grant the SQL Firewall Role on your Target Database

-Perform this task only if you are working in your own tenancy.
-If you are using a LiveLabs sandbox, you do not need to perform this task.

 1. Return to the SQL worksheet in Database Actions.
 If you are prompted to sign in to your target database, sign in as the `ADMIN` user.
 Clear the worksheet and the **Script Output** tab using the **Clear** icons.